The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 These types of muscles are more sensitive to fatigue than other muscle types.

-Fatigue can come in the form of sore muscles or the feeling of exhaustion and sluggishness.
+Fatigue can come in the form of sore muscles or exhaustion and sluggishness.

-The best way to prevent this is to make sure you have adequate rest and sleep.
+The best way to prevent this is to ensure adequate rest and sleep.

 You Can Train Your Vertical Jump

-If you feel like your vertical can be higher or you are not happy where it is at…
+If you feel like your vertical can be higher or you are unhappy where it is at…

 Don’t worry; it can be trained.